Skip to content

 wspr-mcp

-WSPR beacon analytics — spots, band activity, top paths, and propagation analysis.
+WSPR beacon analytics — live spots, band activity, top beacons, propagation paths, SNR trends, and more.

 pip install wspr-mcp